-- Arrival to Facility.
-Please arrive on time to your designated surgical location as stated by your patient coordinator.
-Make sure your trusted caregiver arrives and leaves with you. - Dress Comfortably.
+- Eat and drink as normal.
+Do NOT have any caffeine. - Dress Comfortably.
 Dress in comfortable, clean, and loose-fitting clothes.
-Shirts that can be buttoned or zipped up are preferred. - Do NOT wear any makeup, jewelry, cosmetic creams, hair products, deodorant, sunscreen, remove all piercings and jewelry.
+Shirts that can be buttoned or zipped up are preferred. - Do NOT wear any makeup, jewelry, cosmetic creams, hair products, sunscreen, remove all piercings and jewelry.